Cyclododecane: Environmental considerations

 Cyclododecane is persistent in the environment, as it does not biodegrade easily.
 Cyclododecane is lipophilic, usually present in the environment as adsorbed on the surface of soil particles.
 It has the potential to bioaccumulate.
 Cyclododecane may cause long lasting harmful effects to aquatic life.

+Conformation

+Cyclododecane has low ring strain.
+It adopts a chiral [3333] conformation with square (D4) symmetry.
+While highly stable, this conformation is not derivable from a diamond lattice, unlike the lowest-energy conformations of cyclohexane, cyclotetradecane, and cyclohexadecane.
+Monosubstituted cyclododecanes also typically adopt the [3333] conformation, though more highly substituted cyclododecanes may adopt alternative conformations, such as [4332].